nebelwerfer41/41weather/README.md

 41weather is a lightweight client-side weather viewer that combines the public MeteoAM meteogram endpoint with Open-Meteo geocoding.
 It ships as a static HTML/CSS/JS bundle and renders interactive daily summaries and an hourly chart with Chart.js.

 ## Features
-- Location search powered by the Open-Meteo geocoding API, with a quick shortcut to Pesaro.
+- Location search powered by the Open-Meteo geocoding API, with a quick shortcut to Roma.
 - Fetches detailed hourly forecasts from MeteoAM (preset1) and groups them into expandable daily summaries.
 - Responsive UI with a combined temperature/rainfall chart, weather icons, and key metadata (timezone, elevation).
 - Zero-build setup: just serve the static files and the app runs in modern browsers.